garden-io/garden/docs/other-plugins/container.md

 ```

 In this example, we define a `db-migrate` `Run` action that executes `rake db:migrate` (which is commonly used for
 database migrations, but you can run anything you like of course).
-The action has a dependency on `my-database` `Deploy`
-action, so that Garden will make sure the database is deployed before running the migration job.
+The action has a dependency on the `my-database` deployment, so that Garden will make sure the database is deployed before running the migration job.

 Since Garden `0.13` `Test` actions can also be dependencies for any other kinds of actions, e.g `Build`, `Deploy`
 and `Run` actions.